apache/ambari/ambari-server/docs/security/kerberos/enabling_kerberos.md

 ]
 ```

-Payload when using an Active Directory:
+Example payload when using an Active Directory:

 ```
 [